rssr-org/RSSR-Documentation/README.md

 ## Features
 - SSR (Server Side Rendering)
-- User Authentication Structure
+- User authentication structure
 - SEO optimization utilities
 - SCSS Style Namespace
-- and more …
+- and more…
 ___
 ## Installation
 _NOTE: Make sure that you have **Node.js ^10.13.0** and **npm ^6** installed._